Ever wondered why Japanese melons are so expensive? It’s not just melons, even mangoes can be sold at $5000 a pair! Read on to find out why!

 In fact, they’ll come after you thinking you overpaid!
 But there are historical and cultural values behind these norms and phenomena.
 The reason why Japanese melons are so expensive also has a similar reason.

-Historically speaking, aristocratic warriors (samurai) would offer melons or tangerines to their leader or mentor as a sign of deep appreciation and loyalty.
+The reason why Japanese melons are so expensive is that aristocratic warriors (samurais) would offer melons or tangerines to their leader or mentor as a sign of deep appreciation and loyalty.
 This practice with time became ingrained in Japan’s culture of exchanging gifts.
 Another reason why Japanese melons are so expensive is that the farmers invest a lot of their time and energy to grow the perfect melons.

 Let’s get into the details of why Japanese melons are so expensive and how expensive Japanese melons really are.